Contact us for a free appraisal or any questions. We’re happy to help!

 We're buying!
 Click here to send us details of your collection and get it valued FREE.

-The Crow is most famous for the sad death of Brandon Lee (son of Bruce Lee) on set of the movie production in 1993.
+The Crow comic book is most famous for the sad death of Brandon Lee (son of Bruce Lee) on set of the movie production in 1993.

 The movie was based on the comic books created by J. O'Barr.
 This four-issue run is a must-own for collectors of Copper Age comic books.